isabella232/journeys.en/help/using/expression/collection-management-functions.md

 **The function "all(`<condition>`)"**

-The **all** function enables the definition of a filter on a given collection by using a boolean expression.
+The **[!UICONTROL all]** function enables the definition of a filter on a given collection by using a boolean expression.

    ```
    <listExpression>.all(<condition>)